enjoy-binbin/Django-blog/README_EN.md

 What i use in this blog system.

+0. deploy please see the docker-compose.yml. sorry for the chinese
 1. DEBUG system: win10 x64
 2. Python related：Python3.6、Django2.1、Djangorestframework 3.9、Celery4
 3. DB：localize: Mysql，cache: Memcache，MQ: Redis